Horizontal-org/Tella-website/docs/Discover Tella/accessibility.md

 We are currently working on solving all the A Level accessibility issues detected in Tella Android.

 ### Offline accessibility {#offline-accessibility}
 Tella does not need internet for collecting or storing files, not to use any of the security features.
-[Connections](/connections) are offline-first, with built in mechanisms for retrying and re-submitting reports if internet is not readily available.
-Tella also offers a fully [offline file sharing feature](/nearby-sharing) designed for rural areas or areas facing internet shutdowns.
+[Connections](/connections) are offline-first, with built in mechanisms for [retrying and re-submitting reports](/features#offline-data-collection) if internet is not readily available.
+Tella also offers a fully [offline file sharing feature](/nearby-sharing) designed for areas facing internet shutdowns.

 ### Device accessibility {#device-accessibility}
-We implement each feature trying maximize device accessibility, even for older devices.
+We implement each feature trying to maximize device accessibility, even for older devices.
 [Read here about what phones support Tella](/faq#what-phones-support-tella).
 We also keep Tella size as small as possible.